Jacob Trouba

-Jacob Ryan Trouba (born February 26, 1994) is an American professional ice hockey defenseman and captain of the New York Rangers of the National Hockey League (NHL).
-Trouba was drafted by the Winnipeg Jets in the first round, ninth overall, of the 2012 NHL Entry Draft.
-Trouba played the first six years of his career in Winnipeg before he was traded to the Rangers in 2019.
+Jacob Ryan Trouba (born February 26, 1994) is an American professional ice hockey defenseman for the Anaheim Ducks of the National Hockey League (NHL).
+Trouba was drafted by the Winnipeg Jets in the first round, ninth overall, of the 2012 NHL entry draft.
+Trouba played the first six years of his career in Winnipeg before he was traded to the New York Rangers in 2019.
+Trouba spent five seasons with the Rangers including two and a half seasons as captain before his trade to the Anaheim Ducks in 2024.

-He was named the 29th Rangers Captain in 2022 ahead of the 2022–23 season, a role which had been vacant since 2018 when Ryan McDonagh was traded to the Tampa Bay Lightning.

 Playing career

 Amateur

 As a youth, Trouba played in the 2007 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.
 He later played two seasons with the USA Hockey National Team Development Program in the United States Hockey League (USHL) and at several international tournaments.
-He was drafted by the Winnipeg Jets in the first round, ninth overall of the 2012 NHL Entry Draft.

 After finishing his junior hockey career, Trouba joined the University of Michigan for the 2012–13 season, where he played in 37 games for the Wolverines in his first season, scoring 12 goals and 17 assists.
 At the end of the season, Trouba was named a First Team All-American and was also honored as the Central Collegiate Hockey Association's (CCHA) Best Offensive Defenseman.
 He was also named first team All-CCHA and an All-CCHA Rookie.
 Trouba was also named as the team's Most Valuable Player and Best Defenseman.
 He was the only freshman on the All-American team as well as being the first freshman in the history of the University of Michigan hockey to be named a First Team All-American.
-At the conclusion of his freshman campaign, Trouba announced he was leaving the team to begin his professional career with the Jets.
+At the conclusion of his freshman campaign, Trouba announced he was leaving the team to begin his professional career.